How Substack Writers can Address the

 - Improve scaleabily and robustness, work with dev/ops on deployment & possible javascript-based version of webservice.

-- Give readers the option to seamlessly purchase a full version of a cited work, beyond fair-use excerpts
+- Give readers the option to seamlessly purchase a full version of a cited work, beyond fair-use excerpts, expanding the market for the original creators' works

 - Trusted Content Business model of video/audio (countering AI deep-fakes)